 As we recently watched a commercial about the new F-150 Lightning—Ford’s first all-electric truck—I commented to my wife, “What a fascinating time to be alive!”

 The same accelerated technology is evident in the arc of my own life.
-Phones are a perfect example, as are “word processing” options.
+Phones are a perfect example, as are “word-processing” options.
 I remember when IBM first released its Correcting Selectric II typewriter.
-Unbelievable!
+I was enthralled.
 With a push of a button, I could go back to the typo, erase it with a special tape, then proceed with my manuscript.
 I was liberated from Liquid Paper!
 As a writer, I felt I had leaped a century ahead.

 Think of your own life and the examples of monumental change.
 Project your thoughts forward and imagine what’s in store for our children and grandchildren, especially as artificial intelligence and the metaverse become realities.

-And yet, despite all these “advances,” have human beings really changed that much?
-Don’t we nurture many of the same hopes, dreams and desires in our hearts?
+Yet, despite all these “advances,” have human beings really changed that much?
+Don’t we nurture the same hopes, dreams and desires in our hearts?
 Aren’t there deep ties of love and grief that still bind us together across generations and millennia?
 Don’t we all experience the wonder of this life and gasp at its brevity?
 How can ancient spiritual teachers and holy texts still speak to our deepest longings unless our essential humanity has always cried out for the same answers?

 As I said in one of my poems, The Dust…

 and the air we breathe could be remnants from Caesar’s last gasp

 And the constellations that grace deep space

 and slaves in Confederate fields